 About Capital Coexist

-Capital Coexist is a localized bicycle and pedestrian safety campaign developed in response to feedback received after completing the Albany Bicycle Master Plan.
-The campaign was launched in the spring of 2010 with a website, graphics and local photography by Zone 5, a former communications and design firm in downtown Albany.
-The Capital Coexist website should be used as a bicycle and pedestrian safety resource clearinghouse for the Capital Region.
+Capital Coexist is a localized bicycle and pedestrian safety campaign and resource clearinghouse developed in response to feedback received after completing the Albany Bicycle Master Plan.
 It has safety tips for bicyclists, pedestrians, and drivers, as well as information about current bicycle and pedestrian-related transportation projects, events and educational materials.

 Bicycle & Pedestrian Education Series

-CDTC has purchased a series of webinars and educational opportunities which it is offering to Capital District public and private sector planners, engineers, and designers at no cost.
 CDTC offers webinars developed by the Association of Pedestrian & Bicycle Professionals (APBP), Institute of Transportation Engineers (ITE), Pedestrian & Bicycle Information Center (PBIC), and Transportation Research Board (TRB) throughout the year.
-The webinars are valuable and informative in advancing transportation planning and engineering in the Capital Region.
-Professional development and continuing education credits are available to those who attend the webinars at CDTC.
+These webinars and other educational opportunities are valuable for public and private sector planners, engineers, and designers to advance transportation planning and engineering in the Capital Region.
+Professional development and continuing education credits are available.
 The schedule will be updated as new educational opportunities are announced.

 Capital Coexist Traffic Safety Ambassador Program

-CDTC is now accepting applications for the 2019 mini-grant program.
-Interested project sponsors are encouraged to review the project gallery of previously funded projects and other resources.
+CDTC is now accepting applications for the 2022 mini-grant program.
+Interested project sponsors are encouraged to review the materials below.

 - Invoicing Templates